benkeen/birdsearch.org/README.md

 ##### Bugs
 - loading spinner doesn't do its thing after 1st search.
 Sometimes.
 - search for Vancouver, birds.
 Then in the settings panel switch to Notable and search from there.
 No results.
-- When species panel open, a fresh search doesn't automatically show the right contents.
-New searches should hide the panel by default, I think.
 - The "locations seen" count differs for a species when going from All Locations to a particular locaiotn.
-- zoom level is still weird between searches.
+- "51 bird species seen in the last 1 days"

 #### For 2.0.1:
-- "51 bird species seen in the last 1 days"
 - Bird species row should show up immediately after the first result returned.
 - improve column spacing